A Linear Vertex Kernel for Maximum Internal Spanning Tree: Preliminaries

 The {\it border} of a partition ${\cal P}=\{V_1,\dots ,V_p\}$ of $V$ is the set $\delta ({\cal P})$ of hyperedges of $H$ which intersect at least two parts of $\cal P$.
 A hypergraph is \emph{partition-connected} when $|\delta ({\cal P})| \geq |{\cal P}|-1$ for every partition $\cal P$ of $V$.
 The following theorem can be found in~\cite[Corollary 2.6]{FrankKK03}.

 \begin{theorem} $H$ contains a hypertree if and only if $H$ is partition-connected. \end{theorem}

 The proof of Theorem~\ref{thm:hypertree} can be turned into a polynomial time algorithm, that is, given a hypergraph $H=(V,E)$ we can either find a hypertree or find a partition $\cal P$ of $V$ such that $|\delta ({\cal P})| < |{\cal P}|-1$ in polynomial time.
-For the sake of completeness, we briefly mention a polynomial time algorithm to do this, though the running time may be easily improved.
+For the sake of completeness, we briefly describe a polynomial time algorithm to do this.
+We do not attempt to optimize the running time of this algorithm.
 Recall that ${\cal M}_H =(E, {\cal F})$, where $\cal F$ consists of the hyperforests of $H$, is a matroid and hence we can construct a hypertree, if one exists, greedily.
 We start with an empty forest and iteratively try to grow our current hyperforest by adding new edges.
 When inspecting a new edge we either reject or accept it in our current hyperforest depending on whether by adding it we still have a hyperforest.
 The only question is to be able to test efficiently if a given collection of edges forms a hyperforest.
-In other words, we have to check if the strong Hall condition holds.
+In other words, we have to check whether the strong Hall condition holds.
 This can be done in polynomial time by simply running the well-known polynomial time algorithm for testing the usual Hall condition for every subhypergraph $H\setminus v$, where $v$ is a vertex and $H\setminus v$ is the hypergraph containing all hyperedges $e\setminus v$ for $e\in E$.

-We can also find a contraction of the edges of a hypertree into a spanning tree in polynomial time.
+We can also shrink the edges of a hypertree to a spanning tree in polynomial time.
 For this, consider any edge $e$ of the hypertree with more than two vertices (if none exist, we already have our tree).
-By a result of Lov\'asz~\cite{Lovasz70} mentioned above, one of the vertices $v\in e$ can be deleted from $e$ in such a way that we still have a hypertree.
+By the result of Lov\'asz~\cite{Lovasz70} mentioned above, one of the vertices $v\in e$ can be deleted from $e$ in such a way that we still have a hypertree.
 Hence we just find this vertex by checking the strong Hall condition for every choice of $e\setminus v$ where $v\in e$.
 This implies that we need to apply the algorithm to test the strong Hall condition at most $|V|$ times to obtain the desired spanning tree.
-Consequently, there exists a polynomial time algorithm which can find a contracted spanning tree out of a partition-connected hypergraph.
+Consequently, there exists a polynomial time algorithm which can find a spanning tree whose edges are obtained by shrinking hyperedges of a partition-connected hypergraph.